benjdj6/flygo/README.md

 First register for an API key from [Sabre Dev Studio](https://developer.sabre.com/member/register) and go through the [Authentication Steps](https://developer.sabre.com/docs/read/rest_basics/authentication).

 Then clone this repo to your local machine and navigate to its root directory.
-Run `npm install` to install all dependencies.
+Run `npm install` to install all npm dependencies.

+After loading the npm modules download to the public directory angular-ui-unique by running `bower install angular-ui-utils#bower-unique`

 Once all dependencies have installed run